This recipe is safe for Coumadin (warfarin) users.

 Cooking Time: 30 Minutes

 This recipe can easily be multiplied and leftover chicken is great hot or cold.
-The sauce makes 36 servings and keeps well in the refrigerator for 4-5 days.

 Place the chicken strips onto skewers.
 Each serving should be one 4 ounce skewer.

 Place the minced ginger, sesame oil and chicken together in a medium mixing bowl.

 Fold together and cover the bowl.